ando76/CSS-Guidelines/README.md

         $CONTENTS
     \*------------------------------------*/
     /**
-     * CONTENTS............You’re reading it!
      * RESET...............Set our reset defaults
-     * FONT-FACE...........Import brand font files
+     * GRID................The foundations
+     * ETC. ETC.
      */

 This will tell the next developer(s) exactly what they can expect to find in this file.
 Each item in the table of contents maps directly to a section title.

-If you are working in one big stylesheet, the corresponding section will also be in that file.
-If you are working across multiple files then each item in the table of contents will map to an include which pulls that section in.
+In working across multiple files then each item in the table of contents will map to an include which pulls that section in.

 ### Section titles